jd-anderson/MAML-LQR/README.md

-# Model-free Learning with Heterogeneous Dynamical Systems: A Federated LQR Approach
+# Meta-Learning Linear Quadratic Regulators: A Policy Gradient MAML Approach for the Model-free LQR

-This repository includes the MATLAB codes to implement the experimental results of the following paper:
+This repository includes the Python codes to implement the experimental results of the following paper:

-1) H. Wang, L. F. Toso, A. Mitra, J. Anderson (2022).
-[Model-free Learning with Heterogeneous Dynamical Systems: A Federated LQR Approach]
+1) L. F. Toso, D. Zhan, J. Anderson, and  H. Wang (2024).
+[Meta-Learning Linear Quadratic Regulators: A Policy Gradient MAML Approach for the Model-free LQR]

 ## Instructions

-To run the codes in this repository, you only need a working MATLAB installation.
+To run the codes in this repository, you only need a working Jupyter installation.

 ## Troubleshooting